blacklightpy/vaultofknowledge/Counter Argument for Who Created God.md

 >
 > **Translation:**
 > "A wooden doll chants and dances according to the direction of a magician but does not know how he is dancing and singing.

+Why Dhrita Jnaanis need not do Karma or Upaasana: http://www.vicharasagara.com/2015/04/a-drdha-jnanin-requires-no-sadhana.html